zalsafwani/BMI8540_Project/README.md

 8. make clean
 9. make
 10. make install
-11. To run use the absolute path to the mafft file in your bin folder with your your_fasta_file as an argumant
 - Installing a local copy of PhyML for phylogenetic analysis: [PhyML wbsite](http://www.atgc-montpellier.fr/phyml/)
 1. Home -> ATGC provides different kind of services : Software downlowad [PhyML download](http://www.atgc-montpellier.fr/phyml/binaries.php).
 Enter name and email then Download PhyML binaries.
 Or do (wget http://www.atgc-montpellier.fr/download/binaries/phyml/PhyML-3.1.zip) in your bin foldar
 2. unzip the PhyML-3.1.zip file
-3. To run use the absolute path to the PhyML-3.1 file then use PhyML-3.1_linux64 if use Odin and -i your_phylip_file

 ## Specification Guides for Code and Documentation
 - Python Documentation: